bbc/wraith/README.md

   webkit: "phantomjs"
   # gecko: "slimerjs"

-# Only used for webdriver
-device:
-  base: firefox
-  compare: firefox

 # If you want to have multiple snapping files, set the file name here
 snap_file: "snap.js"